-Commonly called peppercorn sauce, made by crushing whole black peppercorns, then melting them in butter. you would then flame Cognac in a separate pan and adding it to your peppercorns, along with veal stock and finally crème fraîche.
-This type of sauce is usually served with steak, but can also be used for Pork Chops Au Poivre or Chicken Au Poivre.
+Commonly called peppercorn sauce; it’s made by crushing whole black peppercorns, then melting them in butter.
+You then flame Cognac in a separate pan and add it to the peppercorns, along with veal stock and crème fraîche.
+This type of sauce is usually served with beef steak, but can also be used for Pork Chops Au Poivre or Chicken Au Poivre.

 Velouté is a mother sauce and is made by adding a light stock to a white roux.

-These herby sauces make the perfect topping for meats and pretty much anything.
+These herby sauces make the perfect topping for meats, or pretty much anything.

-This Argentinian/Uruguayan green sauce is made using chopped fresh parsley, oregano, minced garlic, olive oil, (red wine) vinegar and chopped chilli/chilli flakes.
-People often confuse it with gremolata, which is a dry version of chimichurri (sans olive oil).
-Chimichurri is similar to salsa verde and this type of sauce is normally paired with steak to cut through the richness, or topped over pulled beef/pork tacos.
+This Argentinian/Uruguayan green sauce is made using chopped fresh parsley, oregano, minced garlic, olive oil, (red wine) vinegar and chilli/chilli flakes.
+People often confuse it with gremolata, which is a dry version of chimichurri, sans olive oil.
+Chimichurri is similar to salsa verde and is normally served with steak or tacos to lift the flavours.

 This green (verde) sauce is used in Mexican cuisine.
 Salsa verde is made from cooked down tomatillos (ripe green tomatoes), onion and jalapeños, which are pulsed in a blender along with lime juice, garlic and fresh coriander, with oil as a base ingredient.
 Salsa verde is a refreshing element used as a dressing for steak and seafood dishes.

-Sauce verte is basically salsa verde with a creamy French twist.
-This green sauce is made using fresh herbs (parsley, chopped chives, tarragon, dill) and a squeeze of lemon juice mixed with homemade mayonnaise.
+Sauce verte is basically salsa verde, but with a creamy French twist.
+It’s made using fresh herbs (parsley, chopped chives, tarragon, dill) and a squeeze of lemon juice mixed with homemade mayonnaise.
 The classic version of this sauce incorporates fresh spinach.
-Sauce verte usually accompanies fish and potato dishes.
+Sauce verte is usually served with seafood and potato dishes.

-Pistou is basically the French version of Italian pesto and contains the same ingredients (basil, hard cheese, garlic, olive oil), sans the pine nuts.
+Pistou is basically the French version of Italian pesto and contains the same ingredients (basil, hard cheese, garlic, olive oil), just without the addition of pine nuts.